CalebMagoola/LeetCodePractice/README.md

 # LeetCodePractice
-Wanted to upload my solutions as I practice more on Leetcode Solutions are in Java
+Wanted to upload my solutions as I practice more on Leetcode.
+Solutions are in Java.